 - An Integrated Approach to Diagnosing and Treating Complex Arrhythmias

 Loyola’s Center for Heart & Vascular Medicine is one of the leading centers in the area for diagnosis and treatment of complex heart rhythm disorders.
-Loyola cardiologists Peter Santucci, MD, (left) and Smit Vasaiwala, MD, who have special training in electrophysiology, offer treatment options that may be unavailable elsewhere.
+Loyola doctors like Peter Santucci, MD, (left) and Smit Vasaiwala, MD, offer treatment options that may be unavailable elsewhere.

 Heart Rhythm Disorders